guava-mc/terraform-check-unused-variables/README.md

 ### skipping desired unused variables

-To ignore, or skip removing unused variables you can either comment out the variable since the check assumes the line starts with the keyword variable, or you can add a `# ignore` comment on the previous line, or an `# ignore` comments at the end of the line where the variable is declared.
+To ignore, or skip removing unused variables, you can either comment out the variable since the check assumes the line starts with the keyword variable, or you can add a `# ignore` comment on the previous line, or an `# ignore` comment at the end of the line where the variable is declared.

+_NOTE: you can customize the ignore comment text with `--ignore IGNORE_TXT` this will replace the default "ignore" string with the custom value passed in._

 ex 1:
 ```hcl